 - Secondary sources (treatises, law reviews, practice guides)

-- International law (if relevant to your practice)
+- International law, if relevant to your practice

-Search Capabilities
+Search capabilities

 - Natural language search vs. Boolean operators

-- AI-powered semantic search
+- AI-powered semantic and agentic search

-- Filters by jurisdiction, date, court level
+- Filters by jurisdiction, date, and court level

-- Citation analysis and Shepardizing/KeyCiting
+- Citation analysis (Shepardizing / KeyCiting)

-- Case summarization
+- Case summarization and multi-step research

-- Brief analysis
+- Brief analysis and argument generation

-- Citation verification
+- Citation verification to catch hallucinations

 - Learning curve for associates